An Ideal: Critical reception

 An Ideal has average to positive reviews on Douban, which is the Chinese equivalent of IMDB, 6.6 out of 10, with 1669 critics and listeners, with most of them (33.5%) giving the album 3/5 stars.
 Most of the audience gave the album 1 to 3 stars whilst the critics gave the album 3-5 stars out of 5.
 Most of the critics commented on Ronghao Li's slight change of style, commenting "kind of disappointing", "lyrics sounds great, music sounds rushed", etc. Most of the audience thought that this album is "bland and boring".
 However, some critics praised Ronghao Li's change of style, and some thought that the album's quality is still very high.
 Most audiences and critics, however, came to a consensus that the overall quality has, in fact, fallen, compared to the previous albums.

 Awards

-On 2016, April 15, Ronghao Li won the "Chinese Album of the Year" for his album "An Ideal".
+On 15 April 2016, An Ideal won the Chinese Album of the Year award.